mahessh77melo/JS-behind-the-scenes/README.md

 // this throws a reference error since c is not available to third() func
 ```

 **TAKE-AWAY :** The scope chain is a one way street.
-The outer scope never have access to the inner scoped variables.
+The outer scope never has access to the inner scoped variables.

 A scope chain is equal to adding all the environment variables of all the parent scopes.